 The STC or SWG may conduct a technical review of the current standard or guideline, or for a topic for which there is not yet an AHRI standard and make a recommendation to the STC whether to develop a new standard or guideline or whether the existing standard or guideline should be revised, reaffirmed, or withdrawn from publication or from approval.
-Based on this recommendation the STC shall develop and approve a Project Initiation Form for the activity.
-Recommendations can also be accepted from any source for the decision.
+Based on this recommendation the STC shall develop and approve a PIF for the activity.
+Recommendations can be accepted from any source for the decision.

-6.2.1.1 New Standard or Guideline
+6.1.1.1 New Standard or Guideline